-A player's roster includes six different Crisis cards split into two decks of three cards each based on the Crisis card type: Secure Crisis cards and Extraction Crisis cards.
-Every mission will comprise one Secure Crisis and one Extraction Crisis, but the specifics of each will only be revealed once each player has chosen their Crisis card.
+A player's Roster includes six different Crisis Cards split into two decks of three cards each based on the Crisis Card type: Secure Crisis Cards and Extraction Crisis Cards.
+Every mission will comprise one Secure Crisis and one Extraction Crisis, but the specifics of each will only be revealed once each player has drawn their Crisis Card.

-Secure Crisis cards typically specify important elements on the battlefield, such as bombs or Gamma shelters, that players must claim.
+Secure Crisis Cards typically specify important elements on the battlefield, such as bombs or gamma shelters, that players must claim.

-Extraction Crisis cards typically place something on the battlefield that characters must retrieve and carry for the duration of the mission.
+Extraction Crisis Cards typically place something on the battle-field that characters must retrieve and carry for the duration of the mission.
 These could be items like Cosmic Cube fragments, civilians, and so on.

 The player with the Priority token chooses one of their decks (Secure or Extraction) to shuffle and draw a card from.
-The other player then shuffles their deck of Crisis cards from the other Crisis type and draws a card.
-Once both players have drawn their Crisis card, they reveal them simultaneously.
+The other player then shuffles their deck of Crisis Cards from the other Crisis type and draws a card.
+Once both players have drawn their Crisis Card, they reveal them simultaneously.

-The player without the Priority token then selects which Crisis card's Maximum Threat value will be used for the mission.
+The player without the Priority token then selects which Crisis Card's Maximum Threat value will be used for the mission.